Azure Monitor overview

 |VM Insights||VM Insights monitors your Azure VMs.
 It analyzes the performance and health of your Windows and Linux VMs and identifies their different processes and interconnected dependencies on external processes.
 The solution includes support for monitoring performance and application dependencies for VMs hosted on-premises or another cloud provider.|

 Visualizations such as charts and tables are effective tools for summarizing monitoring data and presenting it to different audiences.
 Azure Monitor has its own features for visualizing monitoring data and uses other Azure services for publishing it to different audiences.

-You'll often have the requirement to integrate Azure Monitor with other systems and to build custom solutions that use your monitoring data.
-Other Azure services work with Azure Monitor to provide this integration.
+You may need to integrate Azure Monitor with other systems or to build custom solutions that use your monitoring data.
+These Azure services work with Azure Monitor to provide integration capabilities.

 |Event Hubs||Azure Event Hubs is a streaming platform and event ingestion service.
 It can transform and store data by using any real-time analytics provider or batching/storage adapters.
 Use Event Hubs to stream Azure Monitor data to partner SIEM and monitoring tools.|

 |Logic Apps||Azure Logic Apps is a service you can use to automate tasks and business processes by using workflows that integrate with different systems and services.
 Activities are available that read and write metrics and logs in Azure Monitor.|

 |API||Multiple APIs are available to read and write metrics and logs to and from Azure Monitor in addition to accessing generated alerts.
 You can also configure and retrieve alerts.
 With APIs, you have unlimited possibilities to build custom solutions that integrate with Azure Monitor.|

 Submit and view feedback for